celery/celery/docs/userguide/configuration.rst

-If the heartbeat value is 10 seconds, then the heartbeat will be monitored at the interval specified by the :setting:`broker_heartbeat_checkrate` setting, which by default is double the rate of the heartbeat value
-(so for the default 10 seconds, the heartbeat is checked every 5 seconds).
+If the heartbeat value is 10 seconds, then the heartbeat will be monitored at the interval specified by the :setting:`broker_heartbeat_checkrate` setting (by default this is set to double the rate of the heartbeat value, so for the 10 seconds, the heartbeat is checked every 5 seconds).

 .. setting:: broker_heartbeat_checkrate